facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 +}
 ```

 This block tells the Gradle file where to look for the external native build files.
-The path is relative to the folder where the gradle.build file lives, so we just need to add the path to the `CMakeLists.txt` files in the `jni` folder.
+The path is relative to the folder where the gradle.build file lives, so we need to add the path to the `CMakeLists.txt` files in the `jni` folder.

 #### 3. Register the new Turbo Native Module